 No bald eagle nests or individuals were observed during field surveys, but bald eagles could potentially occur in the proposed project area.
 Potential foraging habitat for this species is present in streams, ponds, and wetlands throughout the project area.
-With the use of BMPs to minimize impacts to water quality and hydrology and prevent sedimentation and herbicide inputs into streams, proposed actions are not likely to adversely affect bald eagles.
+Proposed actions are in compliance with the National Bald Eagle Management Guidelines (USFWS 2007).
+With the use of BMPs to minimize impacts to water quality and hydrology and prevent sedimentation and herbicide inputs into streams, proposed actions would have only minor impacts on bald eagles.

 Red-cockaded woodpeckers, though present in Noxubee and Winston counties, are not likely to be present in the proposed project action area.
-Field review conducted by TVA in January to February 2023 resulted in no observations of potentially suitable habitat for this species within the proposed project area.
-Proposed actions are not likely to adversely affect red-cockaded woodpecker.
+Field review conducted by TVA in January, February, and August 2023 and May 2024 resulted in no observations of potentially suitable habitat for this species within the proposed project area.
+Proposed actions would have no effect on red-cockaded woodpeckers.

-Northern long-eared bat foraging habitat exists over ponds, streams, and wetlands within the proposed ROW.
+Northern long-eared bat and tricolored bat foraging habitat exists over ponds, streams, and wetlands within the proposed ROW.
 BMPs would be utilized in SMZs around these bodies of water, thus minimizing impacts to water quality.
-Additional foraging habitat for this species exists within forests.
-This foraging habitat would be removed in the project area association with the proposed actions.
+Additional foraging habitat for both species exists within forests.
+This foraging habitat would be removed from the project area under the proposed actions.
 However, similarly suitable foraging habitat is plentiful in the surrounding landscape.
 No caves, cave-like structures, or other winter hibernacula for these species exist in the project footprint or would be impacted by the proposed actions.
-Summer roosting habitat is present within the proposed ROW and this species may be impacted by tree clearing if they are roosting in them at the time.
-Assessment of the project area for presence of summer roosting habitat for the northern long-eared bat resulted in the identification of 83.8 acres of suitable forested areas in the project area.
+Summer roosting habitat is present within the proposed ROW and these species may be impacted by tree clearing if individuals are roosting in them at the time.